 When Germany was reunified the station buildings were still scarred by earlier conflicts, but a decision was taken to preserve, protect and modernise them.

-The main concourse and most of the platforms/tracks have been covered with an innovative canvas roof designed by Norman Forster.
+The main concourse and most of the platforms / gleis have been covered with an innovative canvas roof designed by Norman Forster.

 (2) The layout of the station.

-Most of the Regio trains and the IC/ICE trains to Dresden from the north and the west terminate at Dresden Hbf and these trains use the central part of the station, which are at street level.
+Many of the trains to the city from the north and the west terminate at Dresden Hbf and these trains use the central part of the station, which is at street level.

 But the local S-Bahn trains and the international trains to (and from) Hungary and The Czech Republic travel beyond Dresden Hbf.